 When working with generated code, note the following:

-For some Image Processing Toolbox functions, code generation includes creation of a shared library.
+For some Image Processing Toolbox functions, code generation depends on a precompiled, platform-specific shared library.